aritang/aritang.github.io/content/about.md

 ---
 title: "about me | Ariana (Haoyue) Tang"
-date: 2023-10-01T22:14:34+08:00
+date: 2025-09-21T22:14:34+08:00
 draft: false
 summary: the roadmap to a collection of interesting historical posts. freshly updated.
+aliases:
+  - /posts/pinned/
 cover:
     image: definition/think.jpeg
 ---

-> Last update: Sept.
-2025

 Hi, this is Ariana.
 Welcome to my corner of the internet!

-{{<figure align="center" src="/bio/profile_photo.jpeg" caption="August, 2023, Stanford.
-Taken by a Canon EOS M50m2.">}}

-Download My CV [***here***](/files/ariana_tang_cv.pdf).
-If there is anything I can help, my email is `ariana_tang AT uchicago DOT edu`.
+{{<figure align="center" src="/definition/zoom_screenshot.jpeg" caption="Download My CV [***here***](/files/ariana_tang_cv.pdf).
+If there is anything I can help, my email is `ariana_tang AT uchicago DOT edu`.">}}

-## academic
+## research

-I am a first year Economic PhD student at the Booth School of Business, University of Chicago.
-I obtained my Bachelor's degree at Shanghai University of Finance and Economics, where I was co-advised by Prof. Pinyan Lu and by Prof. Hu Fu at SUFE.
-During then, I have also had the pleasure of collaborating with Prof. Ryan Shi and Prof. Modibo Camara.
+I am a first-year PhD at the Booth School of Business, University of Chicago.
+I obtained my Bachelor's degree at Shanghai University of Finance and Economics, where I was co-advised by Prof. Pinyan Lu and by Prof. Hu Fu.
+During then, I was very lucky to be advised by and collaborating with [Prof. Ryan Shi](https://ryanzshi.github.io) and [Prof. Modibo Camara](https://mkcamara.github.io).

 My research focuses on market design.
 I'm also interested in EconCS in general.

 > **I believe that game theorists [also] need to be sensitive to cultural and psychological factors to better understand the incentives and constraints that people face.**
 >
-> –– Alvin Roth
+> — Alvin Roth

 Acute perception, mathematical skills and a deep sense of empathy embodies the essence of a modern economist, and is what I'm committed to becoming.
 And here are the papers:

 > Price Stability and Improved Buyer Utility with Presentation Design: A Theoretical Study of the Amazon Buy Box.
 Ophir Friedler, Hu Fu, Anna Karlin, **Ariana Tang**.
 Accepted at The Web Conference 2025. [paper pdf](/files/Friedler_et_al_PriceStabilityPresentation-WWW.pdf) [poster](/files/bottle_of_bubbles-poster.pdf)

 > Contextual Budget Allocation for Food Rescue Volunteer Engagement.
 Ariana Tang, Naveen Raman, Fei Fang, and Ryan Shi.
-Working paper 2025. [paper pdf](/files/ContextualBudgetBandit4FoodRescue_Arxiv.pdf)

-## blogs
+2025. [ https://doi.org/10.48550/arXiv.2509.10777](https://doi.org/10.48550/arXiv.2509.10777)

+### "a blog about my research, art and life"

-This blog serves as a gateway into my world of research, creativity, and everyday thoughts.
-I started it inspired by Alvin Roth's market design blog.
+This blog is a gateway into my world of research, art, and everyday thoughts.
+I started it because Professor Alvin Roth's amazing market design blog.

 {{<figure align="center" src="/tattooed_heart/al_and_chen_and_me.jpeg" caption="A picture of Al and me and Alex Chan, at the SITE session of behavioral econ, it kinda solidified my passion for market design.
 Pic taken 2023 summer." >}}

+There are a lot of fun stuff in the blog.
+Try search for any keywords you found interesting and I have probably wrote something abot it.
+Or, please feel free to contact me for the interesting topic on your mind :)

-### art and music
+## art

 I'm really interested in classical music and ballet.
+As the blog updates on a daily basis, while I usually prioritize academic posts over musical ones — **when things get hectic, I turn to music**.
+So if you spot a flurry of music posts, that’s me in full-on busy mode.

 > [Collection | Blog Posts About Ballet](/posts/ballet_posts_collection/)
 >
 > [Collection | Blog Posts About Classical Music](/posts/updated_classical_music_series/)

-The blog updates on a daily basis.
-I usually prioritize academic posts over musical ones, but when things get hectic, I turn to music. **So if you spot a flurry of music posts, that’s me in full-on busy mode.** Anyway—here’s the list:

-There are a lot of fun stuff in the blog.
-Try search for any potentially interesting keywords!
-Please feel free to contact me for anything :).
+My favorite composer is **Pyotr Ilyich Tchaikovsky** (1840-1893), whom my cat is named after.
+My favourite piece is **Mendelssohn's *A Midsummer Night's Dream*** — specifically, the *Overture* (Op.
+21) and the *Scherzo* (No. 1 Op.
+61).

+{{<figure align="center" src="/bio/tchai_cat.jpeg" caption="Tchaikovsky (2025-)">}}

 ## life